kragen/derctuo/markdown/globoflexia.md

 - modeling with clay or other modeling compounds;
 - origami, whether with paper, sheets of PET or other plastic, aluminum foil, or other materials;
-- commanding a motorized reusable "armature" to assume a certain position until the papier-mâché draped over it hardens;
+- commanding a motorized reusable “armature” to assume a certain position until the papier-mâché draped over it hardens;
 - CNC machining;
-- cutting, folding, and assembling shapes out of cardboard or MDF, though this requires special attention to the adhesive's water content;
+- cutting, folding, and assembling shapes out of cardboard or MDF, though this requires special attention to the adhesive’s water content;
 - laser cutting;
 - piling up sand or other soil, whether with an additional binder or not;
-- assembling Legos, Meccano, Ramagon, Heckballs, modular T-slot aluminum framing, or other reusable "construction set" parts;
+- assembling Legos, Meccano, Ramagon, Heckballs, modular T-slot aluminum framing, or other reusable “construction set” parts;
-- building latticework structures out of other kinds of members, for example, metal trusses or Tensegrities like Kenneth Snelson's;
+- building latticework structures out of other kinds of members, for example, metal trusses or Tensegrities like Kenneth Snelson’s;
 - manual carving of carveable materials such as metals, wood, foamed concrete, alabaster, graphite, lightweight refractory bricks, tuff, sandstone (natural or artificial), or papercrete;